Sadia-bloop/My_game_brainquest/README.md

-BrainQuest!!!
+# BrainQuest!!!

-A fun Python board game where players navigate the brain to cure ‘examinophobia’.
+BrainQuest is a fun Python board game where players navigate the brain to cure 'examinophobia'.

+- **Play as:** Tylenol or Advil
+- **Watch out for:** Bacteria (you won’t be eaten, but you’ll lose a life!)
+- **Collect:** White Blood Cells for bonus points
+- **Goal:** Reach the Hypothalamus first to win!

 Features turn-based gameplay, obstacles, and health points.
-Play as aTylenol or Advil
-Look out for bacteria
-Don't worry you won't be eaten, just lose a life Koodos if you get a While Blood Cell
-Reach Hypothalamus first to win!!!
+Have fun!